Mamma Mia! Here We Go Again: Plot

-Following Sam's departure, Donna is visited by Tanya and Rosie, who cheer her up by singing with her as Donna and the Dynamos ("Mamma Mia").
-Bill returns to the island, and Donna joins him on his boat, much to the chagrin of Rosie who falls for Bill.
-While they are gone, Sam returns, having ended his engagement for Donna, but is saddened to hear that she is with another man.
+Following Sam's departure, Donna is visited by Tanya and Rosie, who cheer her up by performing as Donna and the Dynamos ("Mamma Mia").
+Bill returns to the island, and she joins him on his boat, much to the chagrin of Rosie, who fell for Bill.
+While they are gone, Sam returns, having ended his engagement for Donna, but is saddened to hear she is with another.

 Donna discovers she is pregnant but has no idea which one of her three recent lovers is the father.
-Bill's great-aunt Sofia overhears Donna's wish to stay on the island and reveals she owns the abandoned farmhouse Donna has been staying in.
-Donna happily accepts her offer to stay there, where she eventually gives birth to Sophie.
+Bill's great-aunt Sofia overhears Donna's wish to stay on the island and reveals she owns the abandoned farmhouse where she has been staying.
+Donna happily accepts her offer to stay there, where she later gives birth to Sophie.

-In the present, Sophie opens up to Rosie and Tanya about her conflict with Sky and Rosie explains to Sophie how she and Bill broke up ("Angel Eyes").
+In the present, Sophie tells Rosie and Tanya about her problems with Sky, and Rosie explains how she and Bill broke up ("Angel Eyes").
 Meanwhile, Bill, Harry, and Sky leave their ventures abroad to support Sophie but are told there are no boats to Kalokairi.
-However, a much older Alexio recognises Bill and offers the trio safe boat passage to the island as gratitude for saving his relationship.
-Bill convinces the others to join them for a party on Kalokairi.
-When the guests arrive ("Dancing Queen"), Bill and Rosie quickly reunite over their mutual grief over Donna's death, and Sophie reveals to Sky that she is pregnant, and she has never felt closer to her mother.
+However, Alexio recognises Bill so he offers the trio safe boat passage to the island as gratitude for Bill saving his relationship.
+Bill convinces everyone to join them for the Kalokairi party.
+When the guests arrive ("Dancing Queen"), Bill and Rosie soon reunite over their mutual grief over Donna's death, and Sophie tells Sky she is pregnant and never felt closer to her mother.

-The celebration is suddenly disrupted when Ruby arrives, despite Sophie having decided to not invite her.
-Ruby explains that Sky tracked her down in New York, and she wants to build a true relationship with her granddaughter.
-Sophie then performs with the Dynamos in honor of Donna ("I've Been Waiting for You"), much to the pride of Ruby, who expresses slight but sincere grief over her daughter's death.
-It is then revealed that the hotel manager, Señor Fernando Cienfuegos, is actually Ruby's long-lost lover from 1959, and the two are joyously reunited ("Fernando").
+The celebration is suddenly disrupted when Ruby arrives, despite not being invited.
+Ruby explains that Sky tracked her down, and she wants to build a relationship with her granddaughter.
+Sophie then performs with the Dynamos in honour of Donna ("I've Been Waiting for You").
+Ruby is proud, and expresses slight but sincere grief over her daughter's death.
+Afterwards, the hotel manager, Señor Fernando Cienfuegos, reveals that he is Ruby's long-lost lover from 1959, so they are joyously reunited ("Fernando").

-Nine months later, Sophie has given birth to a baby boy, named Donny.
-At the christening, Donna's ghost proudly watches over her daughter as the two of them have one final moment before Donna fully passes on ("My Love, My Life").
-The end credits show all the characters, including Donna and the younger cast, at a huge party at Hotel Bella Donna ("Super Trouper").
+Nine months later, Sophie gives birth to her baby boy, Donny.
+At the christening, Donna's ghost proudly watches, and they have a final moment before Donna fully passes on ("My Love, My Life").
+The end credits show all the characters, including Donna and the younger cast, at a party at Hotel Bella Donna ("Super Trouper").